ZosoV/paper_reviews/README.md

 Tired of not knowing what to do for your final project, join the group to be even more uncertain about your thesis topic.

-We intend to read at least three papers per month, and hopefully, we will figure out our master projects.
+We intend to read at least two papers per month, and hopefully, we will figure out our master projects.

-**GOAL:** Three papers per month
+## Dynamic
+The dynamic is simple: every two weeks (more or less), two people from the group present two papers (one each one) they have been reading and try to explain it to the rest of us.
+In the meantime, others can ask questions and encourage a discussion.

 - **Next Meeting**: Friday, February 16th, 2024 at 11h00-13h00
 - **Place**: Computer Science Building, Room 222